 What does a budget do?

 For fuel marketers, a budget allows you to understand your numbers and what pricing levels are required to remain profitable.
-Consequently, it becomes likelier that your company will base its pricing on its true cost structure rather than simply reacting to the competition.
 With a budget in place, you can see the direct link between reducing margins and your ability to meet payroll.
 You can also keep up with obligations to vendors and lenders while growing the business and become less likely to make short-term decisions that will be detrimental to long-term results.
 In fact, your budget will also help you optimize short-term results by serving as a basis for your cash flow management, which is another essential element of financial best practices.

 How do I create a budget?

-Developing a solid budget is all about quantifying your business goals for the next 12 months.
+Developing a solid budget is all about quantifying your annual business goals.
 What are the elements that drive your business and how do you expect them to unfold in the short term?

 For the fuel distribution industry, the general business drivers are: